Apple A16: GPU and memory

 The A16 integrates an Apple-designed five-core GPU, which is reportedly coupled with 50% more memory bandwidth when compared to the A15's GPU.
+One GPU core is disabled in the iPad (11th generation), resulting in a four-core GPU for this model.

-The A16's memory has been upgraded to LPDDR5 for 50% higher bandwidth and a 7% faster 16-core neural engine, capable of 17 trillion operations per second (TOPS).
-In comparison, the neural engine on the A15 was capable of 15.8 TOPS.
+The A16's memory has been upgraded to LPDDR5 for 50% higher bandwidth and a 7% faster 16-core Neural Engine, capable of 17 trillion operations per second (TOPS).
+In comparison, the Neural Engine on the A15 was capable of 15.8 TOPS.
 All variants of the SoC come with 6 GB of memory.
 Unlike previous generations of Apple's A-Series chips, the A16 utilises a vertical version of the A12X/M1 packaging instead of traditional PoP DRAM.
 This system is based on an epoxy glass substrate with DRAM mounted on one side, A16 SoC on the other side, and presumably via's going through the epoxy glass that connect the two.
 Due to the removal of PoP wires, the A16's energy consumption per DRAM read/write transaction has been slightly reduced.